Skip to main content

 Music and Social Psychology: exploring the role of music in the social setting and examining its impact on human emotions and behaviours.

-The final module of this programme is the Project module.
-This provides you with the opportunity to put your theoretical knowledge into practice by carrying out your bespoke research project and demonstrating the impact for you and your professional context.
+Negotiated Research Project: offering you the opportunity to put your theoretical knowledge into practice by carrying out your bespoke research project and demonstrating the impact of your work.

 Entry Requirements